ashtonmeuser/godot-wasm/README.md

 ### Exporting Godot Project

 > **Note**
-> Exporting to web/HTML5 using a GDNative addon is not supported by Godot.
-See [godotengine/godot#12243](https://github.com/godotengine/godot/issues/12243).
-Install as a Godot Module to enable web/HTML5 exports.
+> Exporting to web/HTML5 is not supported.
+See [#15](https://github.com/ashtonmeuser/godot-wasm/issues/15) and [#18](https://github.com/ashtonmeuser/godot-wasm/issues/18).

+Exporting to Windows, macOS, and Linux is officially supported.
 Exporting from Godot may require the following additional steps.
 See the export configuration of the [example Godot project](https://github.com/ashtonmeuser/godot-wasm/tree/master/examples) for a practical illustration.

 1. For macOS exports, disable library validation in Project → Export → Options.
 1. If your project contains Wasm files, they'll need to be marked for export.
 Add `*.wasm` in Project → Export → Resources.